amitds1997/remote-nvim.nvim/README.md

 - [x] Support to clean up everything on your remote
 - [x] Support for dev containers (using [devpod](https://github.com/loft-sh/devpod))
 - [ ] Remote development inside Docker container
-- [ ] Complete installation over SSH (without using internet on remote;
+- [ ] Installation using local network when remote does not have access to internet
-basically download locally and copy over the installation over SSH)

 ## 📥 Installation